ardagnir/united-front/README.md

 This plugin will automatically share the registers of any and/or all vim instances.

 All vim instances that you want to share registers need to be started in server mode.
-GVim does this automatically, but all other versions of vim must be told to start in server mode.
+GVim does this automatically, but terminal vim must be told to do this.

     vim --servername whateveryouwant

-If you alias the vim command to always use a server everything will be automatic and you can spend more time editing with your awesome new sharable buffers.
+If you alias the vim command to always use a server, everything will be automatic and you can spend more time editing with your awesome new shared registers.

     alias vim="vim --servername robotsky"